harness/developer-hub/docs/continuous-integration/migration-guides/migrating-from-circleci.md

 ### Triggers

 - **HarnessCI**
    - Harness supports webhook triggers and scheduled triggers.
 The two most commonly used triggers are webhook triggers based on Git events and scheduled triggers based on a cron expression.
-To learn more about creating a trigger, go to [Harness Triggers](/docs/category/triggers).
+To learn more about creating a trigger, go to [Triggers](/docs/category/triggers).
 - **CircleCI**
     - CircleCI supports triggering a pipeline on push and PR to the code repository and scheduled triggers.